Update: Our Samsung Gear Live review now cites new smartwatch competition and we revised Page 5 with newly discovered

 There's actually little reason for it to update the specs.
 Look at the Pebble Steel.
 It sports a monochrome e-paper screen that is dated and doesn't feature a necessary touchscreen.

 The LG G Watch, meanwhile, has an inferior 1.65-inch LCD IPS display that's 280 x 280 with 240 pixels per inch.
 The difference is noticeable in a side-by-side comparison.

-Gear Live gets away with last generation watch display specs, at least until the forthcoming Moto 360 with its circular watch face emerges as the potential flagship Android Wear smartwatch.
+Gear Live gets away with last generation watch display specs, at least until the forthcoming Moto 360 with its circular watch face and wireless charging emerges as the potential flagship Android Wear smartwatch.
 Fall's LG G Watch R isn't far behind either.